 One of the things that you need to know about these auctions though is that a number of the vehicles sold on there have salvage titles, and this can make it tricky.
 According to the Pennsylvania Department of Transportation, a salvage vehicle is any vehicle that is not operable, or that is not able to pass the safety inspection from the state unless the owner spends more on repairs than the actual worth of the vehicle.

 Even if a vehicle has a salvage title, you are still allowed to buy and own it.
 What you need to do once you have one of these vehicles is make sure that it receives all of the repairs that it needs to become operational and to pass a safety inspection through the state of Pennsylvania.
 When you repair the vehicle, you can receive a reconstructed vehicle title.

-According to the Pennsylvania Department of Transportation, a reconstructed vehicle bought from a used car auction needs to be restored to its “original operating condition” and it needs to match to the appearance and specifications as when it was originally manufactured.
-This means that it needs to have the seat belts, air bags, and other types of components that were a part of the original vehicle.
+According to the Pennsylvania Department of Transportation, a reconstructed vehicle bought from a used car auction needs to be restored to its “original operating condition” and it needs to match the appearance and specifications as when it was originally manufactured.
+This means that it needs to have seat belts, airbags, and other types of components that were a part of the original vehicle.